© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Motte and bailey castle known as The Mount is a scheduled monument protected by Historic England under reference 1018329.
 View the official record →

-The Mount is a motte and bailey castle situated in Suffolk, England, representing a classic example of Norman fortification dating to the 11th or 12th century.
+The Mount is a motte and bailey castle situated in Suffolk, England, representing a common form of Norman fortification dating from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018329.

 Motte and bailey castle known as The Mount is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018329.